DarkCaster/Perpetual/README.md

 ## Disclaimer

-This project and its associated materials are provided “as is” and without warranty of any kind, either expressed or implied.
+This project and its associated materials are provided "as is" and without warranty of any kind, either expressed or implied.
 The author(s) do not accept any liability for any issues, damages, or losses that may arise from the use of this project or its components.
 Users are responsible for their own use of the project and should exercise caution and due diligence when incorporating any of the provided code or functionality into their own projects.

 The project is intended for educational and experimental purposes only.
 It should not be used in production environments or for any mission-critical applications without thorough testing and validation.
 The author(s) make no guarantees about the reliability, security, or suitability of this project for any particular use case.

-Users are encouraged to review the project’s documentation, logs, and source code carefully before relying on it.
+Users are encouraged to review the project's documentation, logs, and source code carefully before relying on it.
 If you encounter any problems or have suggestions for improvement, please feel free to reach out to the project maintainers.